TrellixVulnTeam/swahilipython_SCMU/Doc/howto/urllib2.rst

     with urllib.request.urlopen(req) as response:
        the_page = response.read()

-Note that other encodings are sometimes required (e.g. for file upload from HTML forms - see `HTML Specification, Form Submission
+Note that other encodings are sometimes required (e.g. for file upload kutoka HTML forms - see `HTML Specification, Form Submission
 <https://www.w3.org/TR/REC-html40/interact/forms.html#h-17.13>`_ for more
 details).